graygnuorg/pound/README.md

   Lua version to compile with.
 Use this if you have several Lua versions installed in parallel, and wish to select one of them.

-  If `configure` is not able to detect the presense of Lua files (e.g. if those are installed in a non-standard location), use the LUA_CFLAGS and LUA_LIBS variables to indicate their location.
+  If `configure` is not able to detect the presence of Lua files (e.g. if those are installed in a non-standard location), use the LUA_CFLAGS and LUA_LIBS variables to indicate their location.
 E.g.: